A-dughayem/Deep-learning/README.md

 # Deep-learning
 Coursera courses sponsored by SDAIA - FutureX

-These project assignments are a part of the Deep learning Specilization on Coursera
+These project assignments are a part of the Deep learning Specialization on Coursera

 Abdullah Aldughayem